ioBroker/ioBroker.node-red/README.md

 ## Changelog
 ### __WORK IN PROGRESS__
 * IMPORTANT: Node-RED is now v2.
 Please check your nodes for compatibility!
+See also https://nodered.org/blog/2021/07/20/version-2-0-released and https://nodered.org/blog/2021/10/21/version-2-1-released
 * (jwiesel) Node-RED updated to 2.2.2 (incl. restructuring of settings.js)
 * (jwiesel) "Tail" node has been removed from the default palette in Node-RED 2.0.
 You can reinstall it from node-red-node-tail.
-* (jwiesel) Changed default setting to "convert data from ioBroker nodes into Strings" to false.
-Setting will not be changed automatically in instances already existing
+* (Apollon77) Automatically create missing folders when node-red creates objects in javascript.*, node-red.* and 0_userdata.0.*
 * (jwiesel) Added NodeRed parameter httpStatic to instance settings
 * (bluefox) Added the reading of objects from admin for SelectID dialog
 * (bluefox) Added debug output: Cannot set state of non-existing object